cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Docker

 We have {% url 'created' https://github.com/cypress-io/cypress-docker-images %} an official {% url 'cypress/base' 'https://hub.docker.com/r/cypress/base/' %} container with all of the required dependencies installed.
-Just add Cypress and go!
+You can add Cypress and go!
 We are also adding images with browsers pre-installed under {% url 'cypress/browsers' 'https://hub.docker.com/r/cypress/browsers/' %} name.
 A typical Dockerfile would look like this:

 ```text
 FROM cypress/base